This is, talk about, you know, when hell freezes over.

 Exactly.

-You know, a thousand years ago.
+You know, 2,000 years ago.

-One former intergovernmental panel on climate change member, the UN panel that is the gold standard, supposedly, one former member is so upset uh he is speaking out, and he now says the climate models used to project global warming are a joke and only useful, quote, in explaining climate changes after the fact, close quote.
+One former intergovernmental panel on climate change member, the UN panel that is the gold standard, supposedly, one former member is so upset, he is speaking out, and he now says the climate models used to project global warming are a joke and only useful, quote, in explaining climate changes after the fact, close quote.

 Well, that's not a model at all.

-There's never been a normal constant temperature.
+There has never been a normal constant temperature.

 So the idea that we're getting temperature fluctuations now is not anything out of the ordinary.